 It happened in 2007.
-My friend, a theatre director who has been keen on chess since his childhood, invited me to a chess tournament titled “Tal’s Memorial”.
-I am not a big fan of chess, but I have never been to such events and was curious about the process, seeing it as an opportunity to take pictures of chess players in their ‘natural habitat’.
+My friend, a theatre director who has been keen on chess since his childhood, invited me to the Tal Memorial, an annual chess tournament played in Moscow.
+I am not a big fan of chess, but I have never been to such events and was curious about the process, seeing it as an opportunity to take pictures of chess players in their “natural habitat”.
 I must say that a year later the format of holding such events was changed, and the players were separated from the audience.
-So, I was lucky that time.
+So, I was lucky at that time.

 You took a picture of Magnus Carlsen, Sasha.
 Remember him, in a few years, he will be an absolutely unchallenged champion.